sumn2u/learn-javascript/en/numbers/math.md

 Math.LOG10E   // returns base 10 logarithm of E
 ```

-Examples of some of the math methods&#x20;
+Examples of some of the math methods are:

 ```javascript
 Math.pow(8, 2); // 64